rcl-ssl/docs/api/post-certificate-test.md

 ## 200 Ok

-This represents success in making an authorized connection to the RCL Public API.
+This represents success in making an authorized connection to the RCL SSL API.

 ## 401 Unauthorized